 Trevor joined Watsi on September 22nd, 2016.
-Three years ago, Trevor became the 2459th member to automatically support a new Watsi patient every month.
-Since then, 3,251 more people have become monthly donors!
+Six years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Trevor's most recent donation supported Brian, a 12-year-old boy from Kenya, to fund treatment and equipment for hearing aids.

 Trevor has funded healthcare for 72 patients in 12 countries.